captionpoint/CaptionPoint-Server/public/heartsofstone.md

 You say that while she patiently comforts you day after day?
 ---
 ## DOOMSDAY:
+She doesn’t understand,
+---
+## DOOMSDAY:
-She doesn’t understand, and a dying man can say whatever he wants, *LEZ*ley.
+and a dying man can say whatever he wants, *LEZ*ley.
 ---
 ## LIZLEY:
 Fuck off.